A. M. Brown Cabin Historical Marker

 The cabin was located in the rich bottomland fields.
 The cultivated land was approximately 40 acres adjacent to the banks of the South San Gabriel river in a small valley surrounded by timbered upland.
 The cabin was located a sufficient distance from the river so there was no danger of flooding.
 It allowed near proximity to fields as well as being in a location where ample drinking water was available.
 Also, it was in a relatively open area which afforded a greater degree of protection from Indians or other marauders who might try to attack the cabin.

 From both the size and the materials used, one would suppose that Mr. Brown hadn't much time or money when he built the cabin.
 He used materials that were closest at hand and methods of building that were the least time-consuming and most economical.
 Because there was danger from Indians, it was probably important to get the cabin built as quickly as possible so they would have some protective shelter.

 The log cabin has never been moved from its original site.
 It has had some additions, however, through the years.

 An early addition was that of flooring.
 Wide lumber was put in using square-headed nails by Wm.
 Wood shortly after he first started acquiring title to the property.
-He also built onto the cabin.
-Using the cabin as the West end of his house, he added several rooms onto the Eastside.
+He also built the cabin.
+Using the cabin as the West end of his house, he added several rooms to the Eastside.
 He also added porches on the North and South sides.

 Later, when the Hughes family moved in, they covered the outside walls with an imitation brick tarpaper.
 The roof was of shingles that had started to leak, so it was also covered with tarpaper.
 Inside, the walls were papered thickly with old newspapers.